• Menu

 Requirements for driving in France

-If you’re planning to bring your car with you on the ferry (as most people usually do), there are some important things you need to know about driving legally and safely in France.
-French law requires all drivers to carry certain items in their vehicle, and failure to do so could result in a fine.
-To help you get prepared, I recommend getting hold of a European Driving Kit that includes everything you’ll need for your journey.
+If you’re planning to bring your car with you on the ferry (as most people usually do), French law requires all drivers to carry certain items in their vehicle, and failure to do so could result in a fine.
+To be compliant, you need to get hold of a European Driving Kit, which covers everything you’ll need, including:

 • Reflective vest